 Reading Topics That Interest You

-This is the NHK Online homepage.
-From there you can see a number of options, including a bar near the top of the page with a number of options such as アニメ or ドラマ.
+NHK Online homepage: From there you can see a number of options, including a bar near the top of the page with a number of options such as アニメ or ドラマ.
 These will often have a page with a long list of items that are being aired by NHK at the time and will link you to external sites about those topics.

-This is the NHK News homepage.
-If you’re studying for one of the higher levels of the JLPT then general topics probably aren’t what you need.
+NHK News: If you’re studying for one of the higher levels of the JLPT then general topics probably aren’t what you need.
 The NHK News site is fantastic because it doesn’t have newspaper level Japanese.
 That is to say the articles are not restricted by space so the practice of dropping particles, verbs and kanji in an article are reduced.
 The titles of stories do still have this, but most articles are written in regular formal Japanese.

 New articles are great because they have a wide range in subjects from local to international news.
 (I also think the NHK News site has a much better and clearer layout).